-- Replace water separating fuel filter. - · Check the spark plug gap and replace if necessary.
+- · Replace Water separating fuel filter. - If using NGK IZFR6J spark plugs, check the gap and replace if necessary.

 BEFORE PERIODS OF STORAGE

 Refer to Storage section.

 Flushing the Cooling System (Powerhead)

 Flush the internal water passages of the engine with fresh water after each use in salt, polluted or muddy water.
 This will help prevent a buildup of deposits from clogging the internal water passages.